-Overall, Ganassi’s teams have won 17 championships in his 24 years of ownership including two more in 2013 as Scott Dixon picked up his third and the team’s 10th IndyCar Series championship and Scott Pruett and Memo Rojas won the GRAND-AM team’s seventh championship in the last 10 years.
-In addition, his team picked up their fifth overall victory in the Rolex 24 At Daytona.
+Overall, Ganassi’s teams have won 18 championships in his 27 years of ownership, including the 2015 Verizon IndyCar Series Championships as Scott Dixon picked up his fourth and the team’s 11th IndyCar Series championship.
+In addition, his team picked up its sixth overall victory in the Rolex 24 At Daytona in 2015.

 In 2010, Ganassi’s teams turned in an historic season by setting an organization record with 19 wins across the three touring series, including victories in the Daytona 500, the Indianapolis 500 and the Brickyard 400, making him the only team owner in history to win all three crown jewels of racing and he accomplished it in a single season.
 In addition, in early 2011 his GRAND-AM team finished off the “Grand Slam” by also winning the Rolex 24 At Daytona.
 Ganassi became the first owner to hold all four titles at one time.

 Following a strong career as a driver, Ganassi created his own one-car Indy car team in 1990 and established a partnership with a new sponsor – Target and has maintained a long-standing relationship with them ever since.
-In addition, he can now claim partnerships with Cessna, McDonald’s, Novo Nordisk and NTT DATA among many others.
-Through the years, his open wheel teams have amassed 10 championships, over 85 wins - including five in the Indianapolis 500 while overall his teams can claim 17 championships and over 150 victories.
-His NASCAR teams have 17 wins, including one in the Daytona 500, one in the Brickyard 400 and one trip to the Chase for the NASCAR Sprint Cup.
-He manages his teams from state-of-the-art race shop facilities in Indianapolis, Brownsburg, IN and Concord, N.C., and a corporate office in Pittsburgh, PA.
+In addition, he can now claim partnerships with Cessna, McDonald’s, Novo Nordisk, NTT DATA, A.J.
+Gallagher Co., DC Solar, among many others.
+Through the years, his open wheel teams have amassed 11 championships, over 101 wins -- including five in the Indianapolis 500 -- while overall his teams can claim 18 championships and over 172 victories.
+His NASCAR teams have 18 wins, including one in the Daytona 500, one in the Brickyard 400 and two trips to the Chase for the NASCAR Sprint Cup.
+He manages his teams from state-of-the-art race shop facilities in Indianapolis, Ind. and Concord, N.C., with a corporate office in Pittsburgh, PA.

-The Duquesne University graduate was formerly part owner of his hometown Pittsburgh Pirates and is a strong supporter of St. Jude Children's Research Hospital, to which his teams have donated over half a million dollars over the years.
+The Duquesne University graduate was formerly part owner of his hometown Pittsburgh Pirates and is a strong supporter of St. Jude Children's Research Hospital, to which his teams have donated over half a million dollars.